3Jlou4eJluk/projects/README.md

 3) The program will display their sum in the "output" number system.

 P.S.
-Full control of user input errors has been done, that's why there are so many lines of code
+Full control of user input errors has been done, that's why there are so many lines of code P.S.S.
+The problem was given to me by a teacher at Moscow State University